-This review of career course literature in 147 documents traces the history of career courses in colleges and universities and reviews 74 reports or articles of the effectiveness of the various career courses offered in institutions of higher education, primarily in the U.S. More than 21,829 participants were involved in these studies from 1976 to 2011.
-This review of 82 results or findings has been framed in terms of the outputs and outcomes of career course interventions.
-We reviewed 61 results of career course outputs, such as career thoughts, career decision-making skills, career decidedness, and vocational identity, which are theoretically related to outcomes of career interventions, such as persistence (retention) in college, and job satisfaction or satisfaction with field of study.
-In this analysis, we found 55 (90%) reporting positive gains in measured output variables, and 6 (10%) reporting no changes in output variables.
-We reviewed 21 results or findings of career course outcomes and found 19 (91%) reporting positive gains in measured outcome variables, and two (9%) reporting no changes in outcome variables.
-These findings are similar to the studies regarding output variables and the effects of career courses.
-The paper concludes with an analysis of this body of research and implications for further research in this area.
+Career course literature in 157 documents traces the history, development, design, and effectiveness of career courses in colleges and universities.
+It includes reviews of 88 studies in 80 reports or articles in 133 documents regarding the effectiveness of the career courses, primarily in the U.S. More than 25,333 participants were involved in these studies from 1976 to 2014.
+A review of 88 results or findings has been framed in terms of the outputs and outcomes of career course interventions.
+We reviewed 64 results of career course output studies using measures of career thoughts, career decision-making skills, career decidedness, vocational identity, and the like.
+In this analysis, we found 58 (91%) reporting positive gains in measured output variables, and 6 (9%) reporting no changes in output variables.
+We also reviewed 25 results or findings of career course outcomes such as persistence (retention) in college, graduation rate, cumulative GPA, and job satisfaction or satisfaction with field of study.
+In this analysis we found 23 (92%) reporting positive gains in measured outcome variables, and two (8%) reporting no changes in outcome variables.
+The majority of the studies (59 of 88, 67%) used control or comparison groups to strengthen methodological rigor.
+This report concludes with an analysis of this body of research and implications for further research and practice in this area.

-THE EFFECTS OF COLLEGE CAREER COURSES ON LEARNER OUTPUTS & OUTCOMES: TECHNICAL REPORT NO. 53
+STUDIES OF COLLEGE CAREER COURSES ON LEARNER OUTPUTS AND OUTCOMES, 1976-2014: TECHNICAL REPORT NO. 55